-- If your client's case is pending before the asylum office, you will need to count the number of days that have passed since the date the I-589 was received by USCIS, as noted on the I589 receipt notice. - If your client is in removal proceedings, you can check the "clock" on the EOIR automated information line or in the EOIR portal.
-It is unclear whether EOIR will continue to track the "clock" in light of the August 25 regulations.
-If it is eliminated, you will need to count the number of days from the "lodged" or "filed" date stamped onto the I-589.
+- If your client's case is pending before the asylum office, you will need to count the number of days that have passed since the date the I-589 was received by USCIS, as noted on the I589 receipt notice. - If your client is in removal proceedings, you will need to count the number of days from the "lodged" or "filed" date stamped onto the I-589.